 - Written communication

 This is an interactive module with in-class sessions and an on-line discussion board that operates through the week to keep up the pace between contact days.

-COMP60721 reading list can be found on the School of Computer Science website for current students.
+COMP60721 reading list can be found on the Department of Computer Science website for current students.